 - Find-out their episiotomy rate — every doctor is given theirs from the hospital.
 They should know it and be OK with sharing it with you.

 - AND, to find out how open and honest your doctor is.
-If they’re, right off the bat, saying “that’s not important” or “I don’t know it” (lies) then that is a red flag in my book!
+If they’re, right off the bat, saying “that’s not important” or “I don’t know it” (lies — they should have a basic idea) then that is a red flag in my book!

 What are their office hours?